jslekcin/TuesdayTroubleshooters/RPGGameMVP/bugs.md

 - Subchunks can be exited from sides when entering from shop *removed shop entrance, chunk still exists*
 - All images must have a "base" concrete dirt whatever, to show where you can and can't step
+- fireballs don't disappear when you switch chunks; instead, they stay until you return